kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 The object returned by the `NewConfigInstance` function **MUST** be a pointer type.
 {{% /notice %}}

 Let's see an example to understand this better.
-If your plugin configuration looks like this:
+If the `AuthConfig` for your plugin looks like this:

-{{< highlight yaml "hl_lines=17-22" >}}
+{{< highlight shell "hl_lines=8-16" >}}
-apiVersion: gateway.solo.io/v1
+apiVersion: enterprise.gloo.solo.io/v1
-kind: VirtualService
+kind: AuthConfig
 metadata:
-  name: test-auth
+  name: plugin-auth
   namespace: gloo-system
 spec:
-  virtualHost:
-    domains: {} # omitted for brevity
-    routes: {} # omitted for brevity
-    virtualHostPlugins:
-      extensions:
   configs:
-          extauth:
-            plugin_auth:
-              plugins:
+  - pluginAuth:
-              - name: my-plugin
+      name: my-plugin
       plugin_file_name: MyPlugin.so
       exported_symbol_name: Plugin
       config:
         some_key: value-1
         some_struct:
           another_key: value-2
 {{< /highlight >}}

 then `NewConfigInstance` function of your `ExtAuthPlugin` implementation should return a pointer to the following Go struct: